santosh-gaggle/docs/redis_varnish.md

 The primary distinction between Varnish Cache and Redis Cache lies in the types of data they store:

-- **Varnish Cache**: Designed to store web content like HTML, images, CSS, and JavaScript.
-It excels at caching content for websites.

-- **Redis Cache**: Designed to store various data types in memory, such as strings, hashes, lists, sets, and sorted sets.
-It's more versatile and can be used for data caching, acting as a cache layer, and more.

-It's important to note that Varnish Cache is not a database, whereas Redis Cache can be used as one.
+> It's important to note that Varnish Cache is not a database, whereas Redis Cache can be used as one.

 - **Primary Purpose**: